Skip to main content

 • story

-• “The story is well written and really immerses you into the urgency of the situation you are in!”
+• “The story is written pretty well and one can really dive into the direness of the situation that one is in!”

 • “I'm halfway through the campaign, and each mission is significantly different from the last.”

-• “The pre-mission briefings and the plot progression feel like placeholders that overstayed their welcome.”
+• “The pre-mission briefings and plot progression feel like placeholders that overstayed their welcome.”

 • gameplay